While men still dominate the business world, women-owned and women-led firms are quickly growing in the United States and abroad.

 Even with the uptake in women-owned and female-led firms, getting the capital to start a business is still a big issue, especially through conventional bank loans.

-According to women entrepreneurs statistics, more than a third of them have experienced gender bias.
+More than a third of them have experienced gender bias.

 They get 5% less than their male counterparts in funding.